lowRISC/ibex-demo-system/README.md

 ```
 To access the container once running, go to [http://localhost:6080/vnc.html](http://localhost:6080/vnc.html).

-If you want to program the FPGA from the container, lets find out which bus and device our Arty is on:
+If you want to program the FPGA from the container, let's find out which bus and device the Arty is on:
 ```bash
 $ lsusb
 ...
 Bus 00X Device 00Y: ID 0403:6010 Future Technology Devices International, Ltd FT2232C/D/H Dual UART/FIFO IC
 ...
 ```
 Where X and Y are numbers.
 Please note down what X and Y is for you (this will change if you unplug and replug your FPGA).

 Then run Docker with the following parameters:
 ```bash